MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/use-secret-environment-variables.md

 The sample code uses the following Azure SDKs:

 * [@azure/identity](https://www.npmjs.com/package/@azure/identity) - uses DefaultAzureCredential and your service principal to access resources on Azure.
-* [@azure/keyvault-secrets](https://www.npmjs.com/package/@azure/keyvault-secrets) - used to manage use Key Vault secrets.
+* [@azure/keyvault-secrets](https://www.npmjs.com/package/@azure/keyvault-secrets) - used to manage Key Vault secrets.

-The Express.js `data.js` file

 ### Get secret from Key Vault with JavaScript